What Does the Work Need from Me Today?

 Taking this stance also enables you to respect the work for its own sake, rather than as something umbilically connected to you, unable to stand on its own feet.
 Independently, it can identify what it needs to support and progress itself and identify how that should be done.
 Perhaps that will involve you, perhaps not.

-Not everything needs to be done by you you’ll find.
+Not everything needs to be done by you, you’ll find.
 Sometimes capacity - or the lack of it - forces this to be so, but as and when you have the freedom and confidence to delegate and release yourself from the work to focus on other things, why shouldn’t you?

 Don’t become the person who, when their work is taken away from them, finds themselves at a very loose end, with nothing to do, no other interests.
 Of course our work should interest us where possible, but not to exclusion of everything else.
-Repeatedly defaulting to work to fill a void is a bit sad and can make us stale.
+Repeatedly defaulting to work to fill a void is a bit sad and can make us stale and boring.
 Other interests keep us fresh and contribute to our creativity in our chosen field so it makes sense to cultivate oneself beyond immediate work and business.

 Habitualize this process of healthy segregation by each morning posing the question ‘What do you (the work) need from me today?’